 What is the Euro worth compared to the dollar?
 With the Euro in constant flux, please see www.oanda.com for up-to-date exchange rates.
 While traveling, it may be helpful to carry a portable currency converter (found at travel stores).
 Sometimes in the form of a key-chain, this is a handy gadget (like a calculator) into which you enter the exchange rate (depending on the exchange rate at the time and the country in which you are located) save, and then simply enter prices and the device converts the amounts into dollars.

 Cost of Living

-While Florence can be expensive to the untrained traveler, there are many ways to live comfortably on a budget, if you pay attention to what you spend and look out for different deals and events offered throughout the city.
+While ares in Florence can be expensive, there are many ways to live comfortably on a budget, if you pay attention to what you spend and look out for different deals and events offered throughout the city.

 When budgeting, keep in mind that it is always better to overestimate than to underestimate.
-To give you an idea of common approximate expenses and commodities a typical student will to incur, please see the brief list below.
+Please see the brief list below for an idea of approximate expenses for the most common items a typical student will encounter.

 ENTERTAINMENT: 20-40€ / week (varies greatly per student)

 The ISA program cost includes items such as tuition and fees, housing, insurance, and more.
 Please keep in mind each student and program is different, so are the expenses.
 To view what is included in your program price, please visit the "What's Included" section of the ISA Florence program page.

 The "Additional Estimated Expenses" sheet in the "Accepted Students" section of the ISA website has the following estimated expenses listed: